Caso Avícola Villalobos

 Overview

 Cerro Colorado, S.A. filed an ordinary lawsuit for extinctive prescription against Lisa, S.A., seeking to declare time-barred the dividends corresponding to fiscal year 2013, whose distribution was approved at the annual ordinary shareholders' assembly of June 9, 2014.
-Lisa filed a revocatoria arguing that the ordinary process was improper, and the Fifth Civil Court of First Instance granted the motion, rejecting the complaint on the ground that it had to be litigated through summary proceedings under Article 1039 of the Commercial Code.
-The Constitutional Court confirmed the rejection in its ruling of September 20, 2022, definitively closing this avenue of attack against Lisa's dividend rights.
+Lisa filed a revocatoria arguing that the ordinary process was improper, and the Fifth Civil Court of First Instance granted the motion in its <doc id="gua-01046-2020-00057-2020-12-07-a" /> of December 7, 2020, rejecting the complaint on the ground that it had to be litigated through summary proceedings under Article 1039 of the Commercial Code.
+The Constitutional Court confirmed the rejection in its <doc id="gua-01046-2020-00057-2022-09-20-a" /> of September 20, 2022, definitively closing this avenue of attack against Lisa's dividend rights.

 I. First Instance

-Cerro Colorado, S.A. filed an ordinary lawsuit for extinctive and liberatory prescription of dividend payment obligations against Lisa, S.A., alleging that more than five years had elapsed since the annual ordinary shareholders' assembly of June 9, 2014, which approved the distribution of profits from fiscal year 2013.
-The complaint was admitted by resolution of January 24, 2020.
-Lisa filed a revocatoria, arguing that the ordinary process was improper and that the dispute had to be litigated through summary proceedings under Article 1039 of the Commercial Code.
+In its <doc id="gua-01046-2020-00057-2020-12-07-a" /> of December 7, 2020, the Fifth Civil Court of First Instance granted Lisa, S.A.'s revocatoria and rejected the ordinary lawsuit for extinctive and liberatory prescription of dividend payment obligations filed by Cerro Colorado, S.A.
+Cerro Colorado had alleged that more than five years had elapsed since the annual ordinary shareholders' assembly of June 9, 2014, which approved the distribution of profits from fiscal year 2013 (January 1 through December 31, 2013), and the complaint had been admitted by resolution of January 24, 2020.
+Lisa's revocatoria argued that the ordinary process was improper and that the dispute had to be litigated through summary proceedings under Article 1039 of the Commercial Code.

 II.
 Amparo and Constitutional Appeal

-Cerro Colorado filed an amparo before the Fifth Chamber of the Civil and Commercial Court of Appeals, alleging violations of its rights to defense, petition, free access to courts, and effective judicial protection.
+Cerro Colorado challenged the rejection through an amparo before the Fifth Chamber of the Civil and Commercial Court of Appeals, alleging violations of its rights to defense, petition, free access to the courts, and effective judicial protection.
 The Chamber denied the amparo on April 20, 2021, ordered Cerro Colorado to pay costs, and imposed a Q1,000 fine on its attorney.
-Cerro Colorado appealed to the Constitutional Court.
+Cerro Colorado appealed to the Constitutional Court, where Reproductores Avícolas, S.A., as holder of Cerro Colorado's rights, reiterated its arguments.

 Outlook